whylabs/whylogs/DEVELOPMENT.md

-# Developing WhyLogs Python
+# Developing whylogs Python

-Please take a look at this doc before contributing to WhyLogs python.
+Please take a look at this doc before contributing to whylogs python.

 ## Code format
 We use [black](https://pypi.org/project/black/) to format all our code.
 Before submitting a PR you'll need to format the code by running (from the repo root dir):